marmelab/react-admin/packages/ra-tree-core/README.md

 - Support nested set hierarchical data
 - `TreeSelectInputController` to select a value inside the hierarchical data (with autocomplete showing the matched nodes)
-- `TreeNodeFieldController` to show a node and its hierarchie.
+- `TreeNodeFieldController` to show a node and its hierarchy.
 It should recursively fetch the parents by default, accepting a custom function to fetch them in one call (`fetchHierarchy`).

 ## License